 where $(\gamma^\alpha \kappa)_i$ is computed in the same way as in Eq.~\eqref{eq:binnedRS} and

-\subsection{Bispectrum Corrections}
+\subsection{Bispectrum corrections}

 We can now compute the correction from these effects to the cross-spectra $\mathcal{C}^{\BNT{\kappa} {\rm g}}_{ai}$.
-We work within the Limber approximation.
-As a consequence, it reduces $(\gamma^\alpha \delta^{s})_i$ and all second order terms in the deformation matrix (lens-lens correlations and geodesic deviations) to 0.
-Indeed, roughly speaking, Limber approximation decorrelates planes which redshifts are distant from one another.
-With the convolution theorem, we find
+We work within the Limber approximation, which somehow decorrelates planes whose redshifts are distant from one another.
+As a consequence, it makes $(\gamma^\alpha \delta^{s})_i$ and all second-order terms in the deformation matrix (lens-lens correlations and geodesic deviations) vanish.
+With the convolution theorem, we then find

-We can then separate the contributions between the original signal, terms involving the matter power spectrum and terms involving the bispectrum.
+We can then separate the contributions between the original signal, terms involving the matter power spectrum, and terms involving the bispectrum.
 Let us now turn to the nulled cross-spectra

 where

 and